Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Numerical Results

 In the remainder of this section, we show some typical curves to compare different settings, and a complete result table of all 48 experiments can be found in Table \ref{table:train}.
 In addition to the experiments above, we also conducted experiments on two mixed noise patterns: the ``non-directional'' pattern, where we uniformly and randomly choose from patterns 1–3 above; and the ``all'' pattern, where we uniformly and randomly choose from all simple patterns.
 In Table \ref{table:train}, we focus on the training loss from epochs 51 to 100 after convergence and show the mean value and standard deviation for each independent experiment.
 We note that it is not fair to compare the results across different noise patterns.
 Instead, we only focus on comparisons within the same noise patterns here, and we evaluate different training noise patterns through the generation results.

 We also show the convergence curves for some specific experiments in Figs. \ref{fig:train1} and \ref{fig:train2}.
 In Fig. \ref{fig:train1}, we show the results under different time embedding methods with alpha-average sampling, and the input is normalized by identical noise power.
 In Fig. \ref{fig:train2}, we show the results with different normalization and dimensional averaging methods using column-wise time embedding.
-From Figs. \ref{fig:train1}, \ref{fig:train2}, and Table \ref{table:train}, we have the following observations.
-Among different noise patterns, the ``same'' pattern shows remarkably worse performance, mainly due to the larger probability of extremely bad cases compared to other patterns.
-Also, the ``car-only'' pattern outperforms all other patterns since it is highly structural.
-However, such comparisons among different training noise patterns do not directly indicate the NN's capability, since they are essentially different tasks.
-Thus, they need to be further evaluated through generation results.

-The results of different embedding patterns show that column-wise embedding, where the NN layer and embedding vector operate on vertical dimensions, exhibits better performance.
-Such a phenomenon might be caused by the high variety of embedding patterns in the NN's operational dimension, allowing it to focus on more reliable elements.
-The results of different normalization methods show that normalizing the total power leads to faster convergence but lower performance after convergence.
-An intuitive explanation is that normalizing the noise power can correctly highlight the more reliable part, which is exactly the main purpose of the time embedding layers.
-Thus, it shows better performance after convergence.
-However, the noise normalization method leads to unbalanced input power, which makes initial convergence more difficult.
-On the other hand, the averaging method shows marginal differences in performance, which need further investigation through generation results.
+From Figs.~\ref{fig:train1} and \ref{fig:train2} and Table~\ref{table:train}, we make three observations.
+First, the Same pattern yields the highest training loss, whereas the Car-Only pattern is the easiest to fit because of its strong structure.
+Second, column-wise embedding generally achieves better converged performance than row-wise embedding.
+Third, normalizing by noise power improves the final converged loss but slows down early training because it makes the input scale less balanced.
+The two averaging strategies lead to only marginal differences in training loss.